Popular search terms:

 You received an IRS letter saying they received a tax return with your name and SSN or ITIN

 If you get an IRS letter that requests you to verify your ID, it’s possible someone used your SSN or ITIN to file a tax return.
 The IRS Taxpayer Protection Program identifies potential ID theft returns as a precautionary measure to protect you.
-If you receive a Letter 4883C, 5071C, 5747C, 6330C or 6331C respond as soon as possible, following the instructions in the letter.
+If you receive a Letter 4883C, 5071C, or 5747C, respond as soon as possible, following the instructions in the letter.
 Not all letters have the same options for verifying your identity.

 If you didn’t file the tax return or don’t have a filing requirement: